 Bam!
 Install.
 Activate, and your site is transferred to SiteGround for zero dollars – automatically.

 So let’s recap on your options:

-Option 3: Purchase StartUp hosting from SiteGround and migrate your website yourself with the FREE SiteGround Migrator plugin.
 Please note, your website MUST be a WordPress site for this option to work.

-Step 2: Submit a website transfer request to the awesome SiteGround Support Team.
+After you purchase hosting and pay for the website transfer, Submit a website transfer request to the awesome SiteGround Support Team.

-Now you just sit back and relax and wait for confirmation that your website has been transferred.
+Wait for confirmation that your website has been transferred.
 Easy peasy.

 Will There Be Any Downtime During My Website Transfer?

 No, there should NOT be any downtime if it’s done correctly.
 When SiteGround transferred my website to their servers, I did not experience any downtime.